leisiamedeiros/zssn/README.md

 | 2  | 1 Food       | 3 points |
 | 3  | 1 Medication | 2 points |
 | 4  | 1 Ammunition | 1 point  |

+### Tests

+The tests are in the `tests` folder.
+The created test `SurvivorTest` is into the `tests\Unit` folder.

+You can run your PHPUnit tests by running the phpunit command:
+`./vendor/bin/phpunit`

+To run by specifying the class
+` ./vendor/bin/phpunit --filter SurvivorTest --debug`

+To run by specifying a group
+` ./vendor/bin/phpunit --group=RTE01 --debug`